plvmedia/guide/h.ubf5pc7fsdw4.md

 *   The videos as well as the photos should all be double checked by the editor and the produce at the end of editing
 *   Also editing the photos is also very important as after games we will use some of those photos to put out stat graphics for the athletes.
 *   PRIORITIZE athletes who play the first games
+*   To find the template go to PLV Media>Glamour Shots>TEMPLATE>2021-22
+    *   Choose the template for whichever school you are editing
+    *   If the teams do not have numbers (ex. wrestling) then just input the name and align it with the school logo
 *   In order to use the new glitch transition you will have to install a preset into Premiere.
 [See this section of the guide on how to install a preset.](h.1mhv4uau4noj#installing-a-preset-into-premiere)
 *   Download the ‘20 GLITCH TRANSITIONS - CINECOM.NET’ preset
 *   Once you have installed the preset, cut down a section from the beginning of your footage, and the same with the end of your footage.
 Make sure they are relatively the same duration.